ibm-cloud-docs/cloud-infrastructure/pv-faqs.md

 {: #reusable-concurrent-license}
 {: faq}

-IBM and RackWare have put together a special license model.
+{{site.data.keyword.IBM_notm}} and RackWare have put together a special license model.
 Typically, a license is a one-time use for each server migration.
-Whereas for IBM purposes, after a completed migration, the license can be reused for a different server migration.
+Whereas for {{site.data.keyword.IBM_notm}} purposes, after a completed migration, the license can be reused for a different server migration.
 The original host that the license was assigned to just needs to be deleted from the RMM server database.

 The number of concurrent migrations that can occur is limited up to the number of licenses procured.